-The Donald F. McHenry Global Public Service Fellows Program seeks to enhance Georgetown University School of Foreign Service’s (SFS) recruitment of exceptionally qualified graduate students from all communities within the US and globally who are committed to careers in transformational global public service.
+The Donald F. McHenry Global Public Service Fellows Program seeks to enhance Georgetown University School of Foreign Service’s (SFS) recruitment of exceptionally qualified graduate students from widely diverse backgrounds and experiences who are committed to careers in transformational global public service.
 It is open to students accepted by any of the eight SFS Master’s degree programs and is conferred at the time of acceptance.

 The Fellowship program features activities for the development of the fellows’ abilities to integrate lessons and tools from across disciplines and to develop strategic intellectual skills.
 These skills in turn empower McHenry graduates to tackle both emerging and, as yet, unknown global challenges holistically.

 The Fellowship provides a scholarship that covers full tuition and all mandatory fees.
-American and international students from widely diverse backgrounds and experiences are encouraged to apply coincident with their applications to SFS Master’s degree programs.
+The program welcomes both American and international students to apply coincident with their applications to SFS Master’s degree programs.

 Acceptance and enrollment in the desired SFS Program* and